Services & Departments

 Library Instruction Services Program 464-5023

 The Christopher Center’s Information Literacy Program helps students achieve information literacy competency across the disciplines by strengthening students’ critical thinking and research skills as they are applied in academic, professional and social contexts.
 Library faculty teach information literacy in both formal and informal settings.
-Each instruction session or research consultation is based on course assignments and needs, with sessions that range in content from a basic introduction to the Christopher Center Library Services and its many resources to subject-specific research concepts and skills.
+Each instruction session or research consultation is based on course assignments and needs, with sessions that range in content from a basic introduction to the Christopher Center Library and its many resources to subject-specific research concepts and skills.
 Designed to complement the instruction students receive in their classes, these hands-on sessions address college-level research and writing learning objectives.
 Students gain the skills they need to be information literate in today’s high-tech world.

 Faculty teaching librarians: